Monday, February 6, 2017

 Milwaukee Public Schools, along with partners including the City of Milwaukee, Milwaukee Police Department, Milwaukee Fire and Police Commission, Milwaukee Bucks and Running Rebels, and City of Milwaukee Office of Violence Prevention will announce the launch of a Midnight Basketball League on Tuesday, Feb.
 7, at 4 p.m. at Bradley Technology and Trade High School —700 S. 4th Street, Milwaukee, WI 53204.

 The Midnight Basketball League is part of the new MPS C.A.R.E.S.
 (Community and Recreation Engaging Students) initiative, which was announced in October, 2016.
-Young men 17 to 25 years old who live in Milwaukee may participate in the 10-week league.
+Young men 17 to 25 years old who live in Milwaukee and are not students may participate in the 10-week league.

 Milwaukee Public Schools will host three 10-week Midnight Leagues at Bradley Tech.
 The first league will start March 1, 2017; each league will serve 80 to 100 young men.